-A charge of £18K was made during the year, this was made up as follows: A fifth year charge of £4K in respect of the Testing and Implementation of Task Total Solution by Northgate, a fourth year charge of £5K for the initial purchase of the Central Control Equipment from Abritas and a further £9K charge for the third year for the remaining Central Control Equipment from Abritas.
-The assets are to be amortised to revenue over a 5 year period which is consistent with the consumption of the economic benefit controlled by the Council.
+A charge of £9K was made during the year.
+This represents the final year charge for the remaining Central Control Equipment from Abritas.
+These assets have been amortised to revenue over a 5 year period which is consistent with the consumption of the economic benefit controlled by the Council.